 Home

-The mission of our research group ‘Water Quality and Sustainable Water Systems’ is:
+The mission of our chair ‘Water Quality and Sustainable Water Systems’ is:

-To contribute to an improved understanding of the state, drivers and adaptive solutions of clean water provision and water system challenges under changing climate and socio-economic developments, including the interactions with water nexus actors (particularly energy, food, domestic use and ecosystems).
+To contribute to an improved understanding of the state, drivers and adaptive solutions of clean water provision and water system challenges under changing climate and extremes, and socio-economic developments.
+Here account for the interactions between water (both quantity and quality) with different nexus actors, particularly energy, food, domestic use and ecosystems.

 Models & tools